Stop losing winnable deals

 QBRs can also be used to identify growth opportunities within an account.
 Learning about a new strategic initiative or a burgeoning new department are all potential signals that are valuable to understanding upsell and cross-sell opportunities.

-QBR format — how to conduct a quarterly business review
+QBR meeting format — how to conduct a quarterly business review meeting

 Now that we’ve covered the why, let’s dive into the how of properly conducting a QBR.